cwrightson/msan622/final-project/README.md

 This section should range from 1 to 3 paragraphs of text.

 ## Challenges ##

+This project was challeging in that I had ambitiuos plans for a single interactive map that could do many things over a complex data set.
+From the beginning I was focused on a data set that was fun and meaningful to me and therefore spent more time collecting the data, processing the data and then figuring out how to format the data to meet ggplot's needs.
+For this reason I feel that a lot of the visuals and interactivity suffered because just having something to plot took much longer than if I had worked with a pretty data set from the UCI Machine Learning repository.

 Please include a "Challenges" section where you discuss the challenges you encountered during this project.
 Describe how you addressed the challenge, or why you did not address the challenge.
 Please also discuss what you would have liked to implement if you had more time.